Are We In A Massive AI Bubble? How Does NVIDIA Today Compare To The 1990s Dotcom Bubble?

 Based on those numbers, one could certainly argue that NVIDIA and the wider tech market are nowhere near being in a bubble right now, at least compared to the 2000s dotcom bubble.

-Beyond my personal biases, I objectively can not name a single benefit created so far by AI.
-Do you actually use AI in any way?
+Beyond my personal biases, what do you think of all this?
+Do you use AI in any way?
 Do you enjoy Google's AI answers?
 How has AI changed your life?
 I'd love to be proven wrong.

-A recent Barclay's financial report predicted that companies are about to cumulatively spend $170 billion on AI.
-Barclay's points out that $170 billion is enough to build 12,000 ChatGPTs.
+A 2024 Barclays financial report predicted that companies are about to spend $170 billion on AI cumulatively.
+Barclays points out that $170 billion is enough to build 12,000 ChatGPTs.
 If I'm struggling to come up with one solid use for ChatGPT, why do we need to spend the equivalent of 12,000 ChatGPTs?

 Would You Sell?